 Schadenfreude.
-Driving pleasure from someone else suffering.
-A way to build “counterfeit connection” with others.
-Decreased brain activity in the empathy centers and increased activity in the reward centers.
+Driving pleasure from someone else's suffering, a way to build “counterfeit connection” with others.
+Involves decreased brain activity in the empathy centers and increased activity in the reward centers.

 Freudenfreude.
-Enjoying another’s success, a subset of empathy.
+Enjoying others' success, a subset of empathy.
 Shoy: intentionally demonstrating interest in another’s success.
 Bragitude: intentionally being grateful for another’s success.

 Boredom.
-Desire for satisfying activity without the ability.
-Can leave us feeling either frustrated and restless or lethargic.
+Desire for activity that is satisfying without the ability.
+Can leave us feeling frustrated and restless or lethargic.